 Everyone makes the mess, so everyone should help clean it.
-According to the Housekeeping Channel, a study conducted by the University of Minnesota said that the best predictor of a child's success is the age at which he or she begins helping with household chores.
+In fact, according to a study conducted by the University of Minnesota, the best predictor of young adults’ success in their mid-20s was that they participated in household tasks when they were 3 or 4.

 Ensure that nothing gets overlooked by assigning jobs to each family member.